 Fayette Co.
-Sheriff says this woman stole car, jewelry … and cancer meds
+Sheriff ID’s woman who stole car, jewelry … and cancer meds as Brandy Addison

-FAYETTE CO., WV (NEWS RELEASE) – Law Enforcement is asking for assistance in identifying a suspect in a Burglary and Vehicle theft that occurred in Mahan area of Fayette County.
+Law Enforcement is asking for assistance in identifying a suspect in a Burglary and Vehicle theft that occurred in Mahan area of Fayette County.
 Sheriff Mike Fridley released the following information regarding this incident:

 At about 7:40 pm yesterday, the Fayette County 911 Center received information of a Burglary and Vehicle Theft incident that occurred in the Mahan area of Fayette County.
 The responding Deputy Sheriff discovered that while the home owner was out of town for the night someone had made entry into her home and stole approximately 10 firearms, $6,000.00 worth of jewelry and her 2013 Volkswagen Beetle.
 A trooper with the West Virginia State Police located the Beetle at about 9:00 am this morning in the Maple Fork area of Raleigh County.
 The Forensic Specialist of the Fayette County Sheriff’s Department will process the victim’s vehicle for evidence later today.